kossiitkgp/docs/events/kwoc.md

   - Instructions to register
   - A KWoC workspace invite link.
 (Already existing one or New Slack workspace can be created)
 -  Make sure to take database backups periodically.
+-  When projects are being registered, they should not be immediately shown on the Projects Page.
+The projects should be shown only when they are accepted.
+During the registration period, the projects should be accepted frequently(atleast on a daily basis).
+The guidelines to accept projects are discussed [here](https://github.com/kossiitkgp/mistakes/blob/master/kwoc20.md) (2nd point in `Logistical` section).

 ## Complaints and Queries